Last Updated on October 15, 2020 by Tom Shu

 - V90 rating higher than V30 of SanDisks.

+If you’re looking for even faster transfer speeds, this could be a good alternative to the Sandisk cards.
 With a maximum read speed of 300MB/s, compared to the 170 MB/s of the Extreme Pro this might be a better fit for you if you’re moving large numbers of images and video files.

 ProGrade Digital vs SanDisk Extreme and Extreme Pro